USS Lewis (DE-535): Post-Korean War

 On 30 September 1957 Lewis deployed again via the South Pacific, visiting Pago Pago on 14 October; Brisbane, Australia, on 20 October; and Manus Island on 30 October before arriving in Guam on 2 November.
 Three months of island patrol operations in the Marianas followed before Lewis turned for home, arriving in San Diego on 2 March 1958.

 Following an overhaul at San Francisco 1 May – 26 July 1958, the warship's home port was changed to Guam and Lewis sailed to her new station on 14 October, arriving in Apra harbor on 1 November.
 She conducted island patrol and search-and-rescue operations there for most of the next year, interspersed with port visits to Subic Bay and Hong Kong in mid-April 1959.
 During the summer and fall Lewis conducted survey work, helping map the deep waters of the region.
 Starting in November 1959 she took part in Project Nekton, a series of deep dives in the Mariana Trench by Trieste, a deep-diving research bathyscaphe purchased by the Navy the previous year.
-On 23 January, Lewis helped track Trieste with her sonar gear as the bathyscaphe conducted the deepest manned dive ever undertaken, to the bottom of trench Challenger Deep 35798 ft below the surface.
+On 23 January, Lewis helped track Trieste with her sonar gear as the bathyscaphe conducted the deepest crewed dive ever undertaken, to the bottom of trench Challenger Deep 35798 ft below the surface.

 Lewis departed Guam in February 1960 and sailed to Mare Island, California for inactivation.
 She decommissioned there on 27 May 1960 and entered the reserve fleet shortly thereafter.
 Recommended for disposal on 22 December 1965, the destroyer escort was struck from the Navy list on 1 January 1966.

 The hulk was then towed out to sea by the fleet tug Tawasa on 21 April 1966 and sunk as a target.